0LNetworkCommunity/documentation/docs/validators/0l-sybil-resistance.md

 6. **Reward Thermostat Adjustment:**
    - Dynamically adjust the rewards for validators based on the network's bidding behavior.
    - Decrease rewards if bids are consistently low, suggesting the reward is overly generous.
-   - Decrease rewards if bids are consistently high, indicating the reward is not enticing enough.
+   - Increase rewards if bids are consistently high, indicating the reward is not enticing enough.

 #### Musical Chairs